 Paula served on the Ingham County Women’s Commission and was a co-founder of the Fair Housing Center in Lansing, Michigan.
 She also founded the Michigan Economic Justice Task Force, and offered consumer advocacy testimony before the Michigan State Legislature.
 While active in Michigan politics, Paula was admired and respected by friends on both sides of the political aisle, including Republican former Michigan first lady Helen Milliken, and Democrat Debbie Stabenow, now a U.S. Senator.
 Her bi-partisan approach to politics continues to this day.

-More recently, Paula was elected to two terms as a village trustee in Lake in the Hills and two terms on the McHenry County Board.
+More recently, Paula was elected to two terms as a village trustee in Lake in the Hills and three terms on the McHenry County Board.
 She quickly became known for her hard work and effective leadership.
-In 2015 she re-joined the Lake in the Hills Village Board.
 She recently retired as Executive Director of United Way of Central Kane County and a national operational volunteer for Girl Scouts.
-She also teaches classes in fund raising, grant writing, board governance and leadership at Harper College.
+She has also taught classes in fund raising, grant writing, board governance and leadership at Harper College.

 Dr. Yensen's daughter Jamie will enter the ministry after completing her studies at Drew University in New Jersey.
 Her son Jason does marketing research for the automotive industry in Ann Arbor, Michigan.
 Her husband Michael is a product manager for Quad/Graphics, the largest printing company in the Americas.